ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   merge, the contents are _combined_.
 In the case of lists, merged values are added to the end of the existing list.

-_**Mote:**_ That last bullet can have a significant impact on how your various project configuration paths -- including those used for header search paths -- are ordered.
+_**Note:**_ That last bullet can have a significant impact on how your various project configuration paths—including those used for header search paths—are ordered.
 In brief, the contents of your `:paths` from your base configuration will come first followed by any additions from your mixins.
 See the section [Search Paths for Test Builds][test-search-paths] for more.